makerdao/auction-keeper/README.md

  * **Set `--from-block` to the block where the first urn was created** to scrape the chain for `frob` events.
  * **Deploy a [VulcanizeDB instance](https://github.com/makerdao/vdb-mcd-transformers) to maintain your own copy of urn state** in PostgresQL, and then set `--vulcanize-endpoint` to your instance.
 This will conserve resources on your node and keeper.
+If you're using a hosted Vulcanize endpoint, you can provide an API key for basic authentication with the `--vulcanize-key` argument.

 To start `flop` auctions, the keeper needs a list of bites to queue debt.
 To manage performance, periodically adjust `--from-block` to the block where the first bite which has not been `flog`ged.